pixiebrix/pixiebrix-extension/README.md

 # PixieBrix Browser Extension

-[PixieBrix](https://www.pixiebrix.com/) is a platform for safely extending websites and SaaS applications with low/no-code.
+PixieBrix is a platform for safely extending your favorite websites and SaaS applications with low/no-code.

+This repository is for our open-source browser extension.
+Currently, it only supports Chrome.
+We'll be adding support for Firefox, Edge, et al. soon.

+In addition to the extension, we maintain [pixiebrix.com](https://www.pixiebrix.com/), a registry of bricks and pre-made blueprints.
+You can create a PixieBrix account to enable support for team features, such as shared service configurations and team bricks.

+## Example Uses

+Whenever you notice yourself switching back and forth between browser tabs, it's a great time to use PixieBrix:

+* Add a button to Apartments.com to send your favorite apartment listings to a Google sheet
+* Show Google Scholar results on a person's LinkedIn profile
+* Embed a [YouTube video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) in your employee training site

 ## Key Concepts

-### Domain Entities
+### Kinds of Bricks

-* **Extension Points:** points where users can attach functionality.
+* **Foundations (aka Extension Points):** points where users can attach functionality.
 Current support: information panels, menu items/buttons.
 * **Blocks:** blocks are functions that you can write together and attach to an extension point.
 You can also create composite blocks by combining them into a single unit.